 I mean, come on.

-Uh he's an insurrectionist.
+He's an insurrectionist.

-I mean, should I the president, the sitting president of the United States is now getting involved in a case out of Colorado where KJP every day tells us we're not going to comment on ongoing cases.
+I mean, should the president, the sitting president of the United States is now getting involved in a case out of Colorado where KJP every day tells us we're not going to comment on ongoing cases.

-Well, what did you think when you saw that?
+What did you think when you saw that?

-Well, I would say a couple things.
+Well, I would say a couple of things.

 I would say, number one, this is putting undue pressure on his Justice Department to bring insurrection charges, even though the evidence does not exist.

-Being an insurrectionist has a very distinct legal meaning.
+Being an insurrectionist has a very distinct legal meaning, and there's zero evidence that Trump engaged in insurrection.

 Amazing.